 Don is married to Karen Thomas McNay, who is President of the Ursuline Academy in New Orleans, the oldest Catholic school and oldest all girls school in the United States.
 He has two children, three grandchildren and three stepchildren and raised his nephew after his sister and mother died in 2006.
 He lives in both Lexington, Kentucky and New Orleans.

 Angela Luhys brings her vast intellect, unique talents and life experiences to her role as Executive Director of Kentucky Guardianship Administrators LLC.

-A native of Hyden in Eastern Kentucky, Luhys is a graduate of the Northeast School of Botanical Medicine in Ithaca, New York and a certified herbalist.
+A native of Hyden in Eastern Kentucky, Luhys is a graduate of the Northeast School of Botanical Medicine in Ithaca, New York.
 After traveling the United States, Luhys came back to Kentucky and began her career at McNay Settlement Group Inc.

 She served over a decade at McNay Settlement Group as Office Manager, Medical Director, Intern Coordinator and bookkeeper before moving to Kentucky Guardianship Administrators LLC as a special needs trust administrator.
 During that time, she co-authored an article for Claims Magazine.

 “I'm a special needs trust administrator,” Luhys said.
 “I handle money for disabled people, particularly those who have received a large personal injury or medical malpractice settlement.